usman19953/open-ai-bot/README.md

 4. **Set Your OpenAI API Key**:
 - Open `app.py` and replace the placeholder API key with your actual OpenAI API key.
-- For better security, consider using environment variables or secret management tools instead of hardcoding the API key.

 5. **Run the Flask App**: